-The concept of computers which could understand our voice had been around for the 50 years or so before Apple’s Siri and Google both brought it into the mainstream.
+The concept of computers that could understand our voice had been around for 50 years or so before Apple’s Siri and Google both brought it into the mainstream.

 Google added “personalized recognition” to Voice Search on its Android phones in 2010 as well as its Chrome browser in 2011.
 Its English Voice Search now incorporates 230 billion words from actual queries.

 A Stanford Research Institute spin-off was sold to Apple in 2010 and led to Siri and its cloud-based processing.
 Ironically, its first offering was far more potent than the version embedded on our iPhones today – it was more intuitive, connected to the web, and could detect meaning from sentences more effectively.